-5. How up-to-date is the matching gift database?
+5. How up-to-date and accurate is the matching gift database?

-- Blackbaud – it seems as though their database hasn’t been updated since 2015, since there are some major companies with out-of-date forms and links included.
+- Blackbaud – it seems as though their database hasn’t been updated since 2015, especially because they feature major companies with out-of-date forms and links.

-- HEPdata – their database was more up-to-date than Blackbaud’s, but there was some outdated information.
+- HEPdata – their database was more up-to-date than Blackbaud’s, but there was some outdated information regarding companies and links.

 - Amply – they use the HEPdata database, which means that they’re reliant on HEPdata’s updating schedule.